johnkerl/miller/go/README.md

   * Implementation of the `Mlrval` datatype which includes string/int/float/boolean/void/absent/error types.
 These are used for record values, as well as expression/variable values in the Miller `put`/`filter` DSL.
 See also below for more details.
   * `Mlrmap` is the sequence of key-value pairs which represents a Miller record.
 The key-lookup mechanism is optimized for Miller read/write usage patterns -- please see `mlrmap.go` for more details.
   * `context` supports AWK-like variables such as `FILENAME`, `NF`, `NR`, and so on.
 * `src/miller/cli` is the flag-parsing logic for supporting Miller's command-line interface.
-When you type something like `mlr --icsv --ojson put '$sum = $a + $b' then filter '$sum > 1000' myfile.csv`, it's the CLI parser which makes it possible for Miller to construct a CSV record-reader, a mapper chain of `put` then `filter`, and a JSON record-writer.
+When you type something like `mlr --icsv --ojson put '$sum = $a + $b' then filter '$sum > 1000' myfile.csv`, it's the CLI parser which makes it possible for Miller to construct a CSV record-reader, a transformer-chain of `put` then `filter`, and a JSON record-writer.
 * `src/miller/clitypes` contains datatypes for the CLI-parser, which was split out to avoid a Go package-import cycle.
-* `src/miller/stream` is as above -- it uses Go channels to pipe together file-reads, to record-reading/parsing, to a chain of record-mappers, to record-writing/formatting, to terminal standard output.
+* `src/miller/stream` is as above -- it uses Go channels to pipe together file-reads, to record-reading/parsing, to a chain of record-transformers, to record-writing/formatting, to terminal standard output.
 * `src/miller/input` is as above -- one record-reader type per supported input file format, and a factory method.
 * `src/miller/output` is as above -- one record-writer type per supported output file format, and a factory method.
-* `src/miller/mapping` contains the abstract record-mapper interface datatype, as well as the Go-channel chaining mechanism for piping one mapper into the next.
+* `src/miller/transforming` contains the abstract record-transformer interface datatype, as well as the Go-channel chaining mechanism for piping one transformer into the next.
-* `src/miller/mappers` is all the concreate record-mappers such as `cat`, `tac`, `sort`, `put`, and so on.
-I put it here, not in `mapping`, so all files in `mappers` would be of the same type.
+* `src/miller/transformers` is all the concreate record-transformers such as `cat`, `tac`, `sort`, `put`, and so on.
+I put it here, not in `transforming`, so all files in `transformers` would be of the same type.
 * `src/miller/parsing` contains a single source file, `mlr.bnf`, which is the lexical/semantic grammar file for the Miller `put`/`filter` DSL using the GOCC framework.
 All subdirectories of `src/miller/parsing/` are autogen code created by GOCC's processing of `mlr.bnf`.
 * `src/miller/dsl` contains `ast.go` which is the abstract syntax tree datatype shared between GOCC and Miller.
 I didn't use a `src/miller/dsl/ast` naming convention, although that would have been nice, in order to avoid a Go package-dependency cycle.
 * `src/miller/dsl/cst` is the concrete syntax tree, constructed from an AST produced by GOCC.
 The CST is what is actually executed on every input record when you do things like `$z = $x * 0.3 * $y`.
 Please see the `README.md` in `src/miller/dsl/cst` for more information.